marlenerinker-401-advanced-javascript/caps/acme-widgets/README.md

-# caps - vendor
+# acme-widgets

-This represents the vendor application.
+This represents a retailer application.

 ### Author: Marlene Rinker